This week we asked Philosophy faculty this question:

 a.
 I am, or have, a “spiritual” dimension in a wide sense: an inner life accessible to me including thoughts, feelings, and a will/heart/”spirit” in a narrower sense: a capacity to choose or resist things.

 b.
-I live with an overarching goal of transforming my spirit(ual dimension).
+I live with an overarching goal of transforming my spirit(ual dimension).2.
+Is this desirable?

 a.
 Yes—and unavoidable.